Foreign relations of India: Africa

 Both countries established diplomatic relations on 18 August 1947.

 Abdel Nasser and his children with Jawaharlal Nehru.
 In 1955, Egypt under Gamal Abdel Nasser and India under Jawaharlal Nehru became the founders of the Non-Aligned Movement.
-During the 1956 War, Nehru stood supporting Egypt to the point of threatening to withdraw his country from the Commonwealth of Nations.
+During the 1956 War, Nehru stood in support of Egypt to the point of threatening to withdraw his country from the Commonwealth of Nations.

 Modern Egypt-India relations go back to the contacts between Saad Zaghloul and Mohandas Gandhi on the common goals of their respective movements of independence.
 In 1955, Egypt under Gamal Abdul Nasser and India under Jawaharlal Nehru became the founders of the Non-Aligned Movement.
-During the 1956 War, Nehru stood supporting Egypt to the point of threatening to withdraw his country from the Commonwealth of Nations.
+During the 1956 War, Nehru supported Egypt to the point of threatening to withdraw his country from the Commonwealth of Nations.
 In 1967, following the Arab–Israeli conflict, India supported Egypt and the Arabs.
 In 1977, New Delhi described the visit of President Anwar al-Sadat to Jerusalem as a "brave" move and considered the peace treaty between Egypt and Israel a primary step on the path of a just settlement of the Middle East problem.
 Major Egyptian exports to India include raw cotton, raw and manufactured fertilisers, oil and oil products, organic and non-organic chemicals, and leather and iron products.
 Major imports into Egypt from India are cotton yarn, sesame, coffee, herbs, tobacco, lentils, pharmaceutical products and transport equipment.
 The Egyptian Ministry of Petroleum is also currently negotiating the establishment of a natural gas-operated fertiliser plant with another Indian company.
 In 2004 the Gas Authority of India Limited bought 15% of Egypt's Nat Gas distribution and marketing company.
 In 2008 Egyptian investment in India was worth some 750 million dollars, according to the Egyptian ambassador.
 After the Arab Spring of 2011, with ousting of Hosni Mubarak, Egypt asked for the help of India in conducting nationwide elections.